booz-allen-hamilton/agile-playbook/plays/3_Teams.md

 A great team-room contains a few things:
 - Comfortable workspaces for each team member
-- Enough space to move around and pair with another teammember at their desk
+- Enough space to move around and pair with another team member at their desk
 - Information radiators on the walls that reflect project status and monitoring
 - A comfortable space to lounge and be social or use for meetings
 - And a private space for team members to conduct sensitive conversations or high-concentration work